-Samantha Koury is the Marketing Associate at Soft Robotics.
+Samantha Koury is a Marketing Associate at Soft Robotics.
 In her time here, she creates digital content with the robotics experts in mind.

 We hear it all the time- “Robots are taking over our jobs.”
 Oh, you mean the 2 million unfilled manufacturing jobs that are estimated in the next 10 years?
 Believe it or not, we’re entering an era that, according to Deloitte and Manufacturing Institute, we’re not only losing skilled workers due to aging, but having difficulty finding skilled workers because people have no desire to work in these positions.